cdycdr/edi/00_Documentation/ReadMe.txt

                    |                         | adjust a program to a user's needs.
 -------------------+-------------------------+----------------------------------------------------

-3.1.1 Typical XAML Constructs to Localic
+3.1.1 Typical XAML Constructs to Localize

 Perform regular expression search with:
 Header="[A-Z]